temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 A List Filter is the SQL-like string that is provided as the parameter to an [Advanced Visibility](/concepts/what-is-advanced-visibility) List API.
 List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive, and each List Filter is scoped by a single [Namespace](/concepts/what-is-a-namespace).

-A List Filter that uses a time range has a resolution of 1 ns on Elasticsearch 7+.
+A List Filter that uses a time range has a resolution of 1 ns on Elasticsearch 7+ and 1 ms for SQL.

 ### Supported operators